WMAR-TV: Early years

 WMAR first began broadcasting on October 30, 1947.
 It was the first television station in Maryland, and was the fourteenth commercial television station to sign on in the United States (another two stations were experimental).
-WMAR was founded by the A. S. Abell Company, publisher of the Sunpapers (The Baltimore Sun and its now-defunct evening counterpart, The Evening Sun) and was the first completed phase of the Sunpapers expansion into broadcasting; the newspapers also held construction permits for WMAR-FM, which signed-on at 97.9 MHz (frequency now occupied by WIYY) in January 1948 and a proposed WMAR (AM), which never made it to air (planned for 850, it eventually went on the air in 1955 as WAYE on 860).
+WMAR was founded by the A. S. Abell Company, publisher of the Sunpapers (The Baltimore Sun and its now-defunct evening counterpart, The Evening Sun) and was the first completed phase of the Sunpapers expansion into broadcasting; the newspapers also held construction permits for WMAR-FM 97.9 MHz (unrelated to the later WIYY), which signed-on in January 1948 and a proposed WMAR (850 AM), which never made it to air.
 Channel 2's first broadcast was a pair of horse races emanating from Pimlico Race Course.

 WMAR-TV's studios, offices, transmitter and tower were initially located at the present-day Bank of America Building in downtown Baltimore; the studios were later shifted into a larger space adjacent to the building.
 WMAR-TV moved into its present facility, known originally as "Television Park" on York Road, in May 1963.

 Channel 2 was an independent station at its launch, largely because at the time it was not clear whether Baltimore would be part of the Washington, D.C. market (Baltimore is 45 minutes northeast of Washington, and most of the Washington stations decently cover the Baltimore area for major news stories and weather reports).
 In 1948, however, the Federal Communications Commission (FCC) made Baltimore a separate media market.
 On March 29, 1948, WMAR-TV was announced as CBS' third full-time television affiliate, after WCBS-TV in New York City and WCAU-TV in Philadelphia.
 It also had secondary affiliations with ABC and DuMont for its early days, but it later lost both affiliations to upstart WAAM-TV (channel 13, now WJZ-TV) when the station signed on in November.